💡Now Enrolling for 2026/2027? Secure your future and start preparing today.Book a Free Consultation

 II.
 Carbohydrates: Energy and Structure

 Carbohydrates are a major class of biomolecules with the general empirical formula , often called saccharides or sugars.
-They serve as energy sources and structural components in living organisms.
+They serve as primary energy sources, energy storage forms, and crucial structural components in living organisms.

 A. Monosaccharides: The Simplest Sugars

-Monosaccharides are the fundamental building blocks of carbohydrates; they are simple sugars that cannot be broken down into smaller carbohydrate units by...
+Monosaccharides are the fundamental building blocks of carbohydrates.
+They are simple sugars that cannot be broken down into smaller carbohydrate units by hydrolysis.
+They are classified based on the number of carbon atoms (e.g., trioses, pentoses, hexoses) and the type of carbonyl group they possess: aldoses (aldehyde group) or ketoses (ketone group).

 Linear to Cyclic Form of Glucose